junxit/us-congress-bills-116/bill.md

 legis-num: S. 2174
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 2174

-> To expand the grants authorized under Jennifer's Law and Kristen's Act to include processing of unidentified remains, resolving missing persons cases, and for other purposes.
+That the bill from the Senate (S. 2174) entitled “An Act to expand the grants authorized under Jennifer's Law and Kristen’s Act to include processing of unidentified remains, resolving missing persons cases, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title